jcarrabino/TwitterBot/README.md

 }
 ```

-This section of code will check if the translated tweet's length is greater than 108, and if so it will trim off the last word of the string until it is less than or equal to 108 characters long.
+This section of code will check if the translated tweet's length is greater than 108 characters, and if so it will trim off the last word of the string until it is less than or equal to 108 characters long.

 The second thing we need to do is post the translated tweet as a reply to the original tweet.
 Fortunately Twit's post method is structured similarly to its get method, `Twitter.post(path, [params], callback)`.
 Whenever we are posting a tweet, our path variable needs to be set to, `statuses/update`.
-As for the params object, all we need to put here are `in_reply_to_status_id`, which is the `id_str` of the original tweet's author, and the `status`, which is the text content of the tweet we wish to post.
+As for the params object, all we need to put in here are `in_reply_to_status_id`, which is the `id_str` of the original tweet's author, and the `status`, which is the text content of the tweet we wish to post as a reply.

 After running the conditional formatting loop, which formats the string contents of `twitText`, we can then send out our reply tweet with the following statement,